Fake Prophet

 Fake Prophet is a Chilean avant-garde metal band formed in Santiago, Chile.
 Formed in 2005 by vocalist and guitarist José Albornoz, bassist Fernando Gonzalez, vocals and synthesizer Pesce Alvaro Javier Tapia guitarist and drummer Paulo Muñoz.

 History

 Formation (2005–2011)

 In 2005 the band by Fernando E. Gonzalez and Jose Albornoz under the name Death's Tears is based.
 Which, they were comprised only its founders.
 In 2006, the founders changed the name of the band Fake Prophet.
 In that same year, the band composed a number of songs for their first album Lágrimas de la Muerte.

-In early 2007, guitarist Álvaro Pesce and drummer Fernando Macías are integrated, and getting youth awards hows emerging bands.
+In early 2007, guitarist Álvaro Pesce and drummer Fernando Macías are integrated, and getting youth awards shows emerging bands.
 However, Alvaro Pesce and Fernando Macías withdraw from giving it the integration of Javier Tapia and Paulo Muñoz band, and taking their places.
 Finally, the band decided to leave the project on the composition of Tears album Death to open a new stage.